Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/GoGuidelines.md

 ```

 Note:
-- A slice is already a reference value.
+- [A slice is already a reference value](https://stackoverflow.com/questions/52565597/cannot-append-to-slice-inside-a-function).
 If you pass a slice into a function, the function can modify its contents (*) and the modifications will be visible to the caller once it returns.
 - Alternatively, returning a new slice is also efficient - because again, slices are just references and don't take up much memory.
+- But appending an element to the slice, will not reflect in the caller function.
+Hence, either pointer needs to be used or new slice would have to be returned.

 # Various Go Constructs